skulltech/aws-solutions-architect-associate-notes/notes.md

 - When EC2 instance is hibernated and brought back up, the public IP4 address is renewed.
 All the other IP addresses are retained.
 - When EC2 instance is in hibernate, you are only charged for elastic IP address and EBS storage space.

+__Default Cloudwatch metrics__ —

+- CPU utilization
+- Disk reads and writes
+- Network in and out

+__Custom metrics__ —

+- Memory utilization
+ - Disk swap utilization
+ - Disk space utilization
+ - Page file utilization
+ - Log collection

+__Reserved Instances that are terminated__ are **still billed** until the end of their term according to their payment option.

+Upon __stopping and starting an EC2 instance__ —

+- Elastic IP address is disassociated from the instance if it is an EC2-Classic instance.
+Otherwise, if it is an EC2-VPC instance, the Elastic IP address remains associated.
+- The underlying physical host is possibly changed.

+EBS is __lower-latency__ than EFS.

+The maximum ratio of __provisioned IOPS__ to requested volume size (in GiB) is 50:1.

+For __new accounts__, Amazon has a __soft limit of 20 EC2 instances per region__, which can be removed by contacting Amazon.

+You can attach a network interface (ENI) to an EC2 instance in the following ways —

+1. When it's running.
+Hot attach.
+2. When it's stopped.
+Warm attach.
+3. When the instance is being launched.
+Cold attach.

+EBS snapshots are more efficient and cost-effective solution compared to __disk mirroring using RAID1__.

+EBS volumes can only be attached to an EC2 instance in the __same Availability Zone__.

+__EBS snapshot creation__ — In usual scenarios EBS volume snapshots can be created at the same time it's in usage.
+But when using RAID configuraions, there are additional complexities and we should stop every IO operation and flush the cache before taking a snapshot.

+__Cloudwatch alarm actions__ can automatically start, stop or reboot EC2 instances based on alarms.

+With __scheduled reserved instances__, we can plan out our future usage and get reserved instances in those planned time-frame only.

+__Throughput optimized HDD vs Cold HDD__ — Throughput optimized is used for frequently accessed data, whereas Cold HDD is used for infrequently accessed data.
+Also the later is more cost-effective.

+__RAID0 vs RAID1__ —

+- RAID1 is used for mirroring, high-availbilty and redundancy.
+- RAID0 is used for higher performance, it can combine multiple disk drives together.

+Larger EC2 instances have higher disk data throughput.
+This can be used in conjunction with RAID 0 to __improve EBS perfomance__.

-## EFS
+# EFS

 EFS supports cross availability zone mounting, but it is not recommended.
 The recommended approach is __creating a mount point in each availability zone__.

 You can mount an EFS file system in only one VPC at a time.
-If you want to access it // mount it from another VPC, you have to create a __VPC peering connection__.
+If you want to access it or mount it from another VPC, you have to create a __VPC peering connection__.
 You should note that all of these must be within the same region.

 __NFS port 2049__ for EFS.